 We will run a replacement bus service.
 See London Overground closure travel advice.

-This project is being delivered in partnership with Hochtief (UK) Construction, and Ramboll and Parsons Brinckerhoff.
+We are delivering this project in partnership with Hochtief (UK) Construction, Ramboll and Parson Brinckerhoff, and Skanska.